Ewen Cameron (presenter)

-Ewen Cameron (born 23 May 1972) is a Scottish comedian, television presenter and radio DJ.
-He currently presents on Bauer Media's Greatest Hits Radio Scotland Network and hosts The Big Scottish Football Podcast alongside Steven Mill.
+Ewen Cameron (born 23 May 1972) is a Scottish radio DJ and television presenter.
+He presents on Bauer Media's Greatest Hits Radio Glasgow & the West, as well as hosting The Big Scottish Football Podcast and The Big Scottish Football Show alongside Steven Mill.

-Cameron hosted the late-night television programme The Late Show with Ewen Cameron on STV2 from 2016–2018.
+He hosted the late-night television programme The Late Show with Ewen Cameron on STV2 from 2016 to 2018.
 He was also host of STV2 lifestyle show Live at Five, from 2016 until 2018, as well as hosting a variety of STV television specials, including, The Festival Show and Scotland's Big Sleep Out.

 Early life

-Cameron grew up in Edinburgh and attended Tynecastle High School.
+Cameron grew up in Wester Hailes, Edinburgh and attended Tynecastle High School.
 He has two brothers; their parents split when they were young.
-He also had a half-brother, Craig, who died after taking his own life in April 2014, aged 31.

 Cameron has suffered from panic attacks since he was 13.

 Career

 Early career

 Cameron began his career working as a sports journalist in Dubai, United Arab Emirates.
 After filling in for his friend DJing in a nightclub there, he decided to quit journalism and do nightclub DJing full time.